CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ### Convert CLI Changes to Use the API

-You can take a configuration change from the CLI and use the API to set the same set of changes.
+You can take a configuration change from the CLI and use the API to configure the same set of changes.

 1. Make your configuration changes on the system with the NVUE CLI.